 The Leduc #1 strike was a turning point in Alberta’s history.
 To celebrate its 70th anniversary, the minister of Energy declares February 13, 2017 Alberta Oil and Gas Celebration Day.

-The Renewable Electricity Program is launched in March.
-It is expected to attract at least $10.5 billion of investment into Alberta’s economy by 2030 and create more than 7,200 jobs for Albertans.
-In the same month, the province directs the Alberta Utilities Commission (AUC) to conduct a formal study to explore greener community power generation.
+In March, the province directs the Alberta Utilities Commission (AUC) to conduct a formal study to explore greener community power generation.
 This would help inform government as it develops policy to meet the demand for more local electricity generation.

 A drilling activity news release in April announces an increase in new wells drilled and active rigs in the first quarter of 2017.
 Alberta operators drilled 1,199 wells during the first 3 months of 2017 compared with 519 a year ago.
 This is a 131% increase in activity, according to industry figures.
 This is the largest increase in activity and the highest number of wells drilled overall in Western Canada from January to March.